grafana/tempo/example/docker-compose/alloy/readme.md

 3. Navigate to [Grafana](http://localhost:3000/explore) select the Tempo data source and use the "Search" tab to find traces.

-4. To stop the setup use -
+4. To stop the setup use:

 ```console
 docker compose down -v